Xon/XenForo-SandboxPaypal/README.md

 # XenForo-SandboxPaypal

-Forces the use dev paypal sandbox.
+Forces the use paypal sandbox.

 Your dev site must correctly set the board url to the test site URL!